 Every state has specific requirements for teachers' continued professional development, with courses often being needed for them to maintain licensure.
 Professional development courses can be completed through colleges, universities and organizations that focus on education.
 Many teacher courses are available online and may be self-paced.
-In addition to taking single courses that may later apply toward a master's degree in education, teachers can find full certificate and endorsement programs.
 Some examples of these include programs preparing them to work in special education, obtain principal licensure or teach at another grade level such as middle school.

-Some popular professional development courses for teachers are classroom management, special education and English as a second language courses.
-Other common professional development courses for teachers focus on assessment, technology, bullying and instructional design.
+A few of the more popular professional development courses for teachers are classroom management, special education and English as a second language courses.
+Other courses focus on assessment, technology, bullying and instructional design.
 There are also courses geared toward those teaching in a subject area, such as reading, math, history and science.

 Teacher Professional Development Courses